SoftwareHeritage/swh-docs/docs/faq/index.rst

 What are the Skills required to be a code contributor?
 ------------------------------------------------------

-It depends on what area you want to work on. `Internships
-<https://wiki.softwareheritage.org/wiki/Internships>`__ postings list specific skills
+It depends on what area you want to work on.
+The `Internships postings <interships>` list specific skills required.
-required.
 Generally, only Python and basic Git knowledge are required.
 Feel free to contact us on one of the `development channels
 <https://www.softwareheritage.org/community/developers/>`__ for details.